 The Hex River Valley is the largest producer of table grapes in southern Africa.
-Visitors can pick their own grapes at harvest time and can sample the variety of export-quality produce.
+Visitors can pick their own grapes at harvest time and sample the variety of export-quality produce.

-The well-known Hex River 4x4 Trail and the Ochre San Rock Art Trail is a must for nature lovers.
+The well-known Hex River 4x4 trail and the ochre san rock art trail is a must for nature lovers.
 De Doorns lies in the heart of the Hex River Valley.
-Situated on the Breede River, Bonnievale features several cheese factories.
+Bonnievale on the Breede River, features several cheese factories.
 For the adventurous outdoor enthusiast there are canoe trips, as well as bird watching and river boating.

-Known as "The Valley of Wine and Roses", Robertson is one of the most beautiful areas in South Africa.
-Surrounded by vineyards, orchards, delectable fruit and radiant roses, Robertson produces connoisseur-quality wines and is also known for its thoroughbred horses.

-Renowned for its muscadel wines, Montagu is the gateway to the Klein Karoo and set in a fertile valley.
-Relax in the healing waters of the

-Avalon Springs or visit the Montagu Museum, which houses, among other things, original cartoons and books by well-known cartoonist TO Honiball.
+Surrounded by vineyards, orchards, and roses, Robertson is known as "The Valley of Wine and Roses."
+It is known for its connoisseur-quality wines and its thoroughbred horses.
+Renowned for its muscadel wines, Montagu is the gateway to the Little Karoo.
+Relax in the healing waters of the Avalon Springs or visit the Montagu Museum, which houses, among other things, original cartoons and books by well-known cartoonist TO Honiball.

-The area also offers several hiking trails, game-viewing drives, guided cultural tours and excellent rock climbs.

-The picturesque village of Gouda is known for the Parrotts Den Pub, a living museum in the Gouda Hotel.
+The picturesque village of Gouda is known for the Parrotts Den pub, a living museum in the Gouda Hotel.

-McGregor boasts a variety of charming thatched cottages and well-preserved Victorian houses, making it one of the best-preserved examples of mid-19th century architecture in the Western Cape.
+McGregor has a variety of charming thatched cottages and well-preserved Victorian houses, making it one of the best-preserved examples of mid-19th-century architecture in the Western Cape.

 Prince Alfred Hamlet is the gateway to the Gydo Pass, known for its scenic views.
 This quaint village lies in an important deciduous-fruit farming area.

-Hidden amid vineyards and wine estates lies the picturesque town of Rawsonville, known for its award-winning wines.
-Tourists can enjoy an afternoon drive along the beautiful Slanghoek Valley, with its lush vineyards and panoramic views, or relax in the mineral springs at Goudini Spa.
+Hidden amid vineyards and wine estates lies Rawsonville, known for its awardwinning wines.

+Tourists can enjoy an afternoon drive along the beautiful Slanghoek Valley with its lush vineyards and panoramic views or relax in the mineral springs at Goudini Spa.